-I spent $588 on fees and I received 300,000 Membership Rewards.
+I spent $588 on fees and received 300,000 in Membership Rewards.
 Most people value Membership Rewards at 2 cents apiece.
-I will use them for business class seats so they will be worth more than that.
+I will use them for business class seats so that they will be worth more than that.
 But just at 2 cents apiece, my 300,000 Membership Rewards are worth $6,000.
-Definitely worth those fees I had to pay!
+Definitely, worth those fees I had to pay!

 Paying taxes is NOT fun!
-If you can get a bonus from doing it like points/miles, it takes a little of the sting out of it.
-I will continue to get a new credit card to pay my income taxes in the future as I found great value in it!
+If you can get a bonus in points/miles, it takes a little bit of the sting out of it.
+I will continue to get a new credit card to pay my income taxes in the future, as I found great value in it!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.